 - Did I mention that the focus is continuously on the product, and not the blows of the hammer required to make that product?
 This attitude shift can seriously affect what you’re able to charge your clients.

 I don’t know of anyone who actively works on projects and bills by the month, but for retainer agreements it’s pretty much standard.
-See this post on recurring revenue, and sign up for my upcoming bootcamp with patio11 on how to build up recurring revenue for your business.
+Here’s more information on how to setup your first retainer agreement.

 Per Feature or Requirement